FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/slow-migration.md

 ## Proxy to the old auth system

-Once the planning and data mapping is done, you need to connect the two systemns.
+Once the planning and data mapping is done, you need to connect the two systems.

-The new auth system could connect to the old system's datastore, but it's better to create write an API in the old system.
+The new auth system could connect to the old system's datastore, but it's better to create an API in the old system.
 Doing so allows you to leverage any business logic the old system performs to authenticate the user or assemble their data.
 This API may also call any other APIs or systems needed to construct the full user object for the new system.

 This code should mark the user as migrated in the old auth system datastore, if possible.
 This will be helpful in tracking progress and determining the system of record for each user.

 If you can't modify the old system to add an API, because it is proprietary or hard to change, you can either reach directly into the database, or put a network proxy in front of the old system to perform required data transformations.
-In a worst case scenario, you could mimic whatever user agent the old system expects, such as a browser, and convert the correspoding result into data to feed into the new system.
+In a worst case scenario, you could mimic whatever user agent the old system expects, such as a browser, and convert the corresponding result into data to feed into the new system.

 Make sure to lock down this API.
 At a minimum, use TLS and some form of authorization to ensure that no malicious party can call this endpoint.
 You don't want someone to be able to arbitrarily try out authentication credentials.
 Use basic authentication or a shared header value, and discard any requests which are not expected.
 You could also lock access to a given IP range, if the new system is only connecting from a certain set of IPs.